fernandaverzbickas/the-v-lust-web-app/README.md

     <br/>
     *Limit 1 vote for each user in a category*

- - Rank  looks, based on stars, from 0 to 5 instead of votes
+ - Rank  looks from 0 to 5 instead of votes

+ - Let the user check out all looks submitted by a single store